Lift Pass |

 Mt Ruapehu does have a on-mountain rental option, but we HIGHLY recommend you pick up all your rental skis, boards, and clothing from one of the local ski-shops that can be found in your mountain town.

 WHY?
-It’s much cheaper, heaps quicker to get fitted out (usually less than 20 mins compared to 1 ½ hours on-mountain during busy times).
+It’s much cheaper, heaps quicker to get fitted out (usually less than 20 mins compared to sometimes an hour on-mountain during busy times).
 Plus you receive lots of local knowledge on preparing for the ski field, and the conditions of the day BEFORE you head up.
 This local knowledge is GOLD, especially for first-timers to the snow, and can often make or break your day.

 To make sure your ski holiday goes as smoothly as possible, we recommend visiting